Inattentional blindness: Conspicuity

 Conspicuity refers to an object's ability to catch a person's attention.
 When something is conspicuous it is easily visible.
 There are two factors which determine conspicuity: sensory conspicuity and cognitive conspicuity.
 Sensory conspicuity factors are the physical properties an object has.
-If an item has bright colors, flashing lights, high contrast with environment, or other attention-grabbing physical properties it can attract a person's attention much easier.
+If an item has bright colors, flashing lights, high contrast with environment, or other attention-grabbing physical properties it can attract a person's attention more easily.
 For example, people tend to notice objects that are bright colors or crazy patterns before they notice other objects.
 Cognitive conspicuity factors pertain to objects that are familiar to someone.
 People tend to notice objects faster if they have some meaning to their lives.
 For example, when a person hears his/her name, their attention is drawn to the person who said it.
 The cocktail party effect describes the cognitive conspicuity factor as well.
-When an object isn't conspicuous, it is easier to be inattentionally blind to it.
+When an object is not conspicuous, it is easier to be inattentionally blind to it.
 People tend to notice items if they capture their attention in some way.
-If the object isn't visually prominent or relevant, there is a higher chance that a person will miss it.
+If the object is not visually prominent or relevant, there is a higher chance that a person will miss it.